-Are accountancy exams getting harder?
+Are accountancy exams getting harder?by

 Alex Miller asks tutors at BPP and LSBF whether accountancy exams have fallen prey to grade inflation, or have become harder in recent years.